-Air fare bonanza: 160,000 Air New Zealand fares under $50 with removal of physical distancing
+Airfare bonanza: Jetstar returns, 160,000 Air New Zealand fares under $50 with removal of physical distancing

 The airline had been planning for physical distancing up until late this week, so this news allowed it to immediately make those seats available for those who want to travel in the coming days.

 With physical distancing airlines could operate Airbus A320s at 65 per cent capacity and turbo prop planes at 50 per cent.
-This meant Jetstar pulled out of flying here but the removal of restrictions will open up the possibility of a return.

 Foran said it was important to note the removal of physical distancing didn't mean it's not safe to fly.